Renewing Donors During The Tax Season

 While the primary purpose of the tax statement is to acknowledge and thank past donors, it also serves as a soft way to renew and win back support.
 By syncing their efforts with their donors’ schedules, UCF helps ensure that the university’s needs and priorities don’t get lost when donors are otherwise focused on other things.
 And because it goes out halfway through their annual campaign, it reduces the uncertainty that often comes later when so many annual giving teams are scrambling to find donors and dollars before the end of the fiscal year.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Maximizing Donor Retention.
+CLICK HERE for AGN’s Webinar on Increasing Donor Retention.